 With a bigger carbon footprint than the aviation industry, data centres consume around 2% of the world’s electricity – a figure that’s expected to reach 8% by 2030.
-That’s because every action we do when online – whether it’s clicking a link, Googling something or streaming a video – is matched to a “piece” of data that’s also linked to a corresponding piece of energy.
+That’s because every action we do when online – whether it’s clicking a link, googling something, or streaming a video – is matched to a “piece” of data that’s also linked to a corresponding piece of energy.

 As a result, the cloud’s enormous physical data centres require round-the-clock electricity to power its servers, storage and back-up equipment – electricity that’s produced by fossil fuel sources like coal, oil and natural gas.
-And as the amount of data increases, so too does the amount of data centres and the power needed to run them.
+And as the amount of data increases, so too does the number of data centres and the power needed to run them.

 How does data storage impact the environment?

-For data centres to operate, it requires one of two things: to have been built in a country with a naturally cold climate, or to be housed in a temperature-controlled environment that’s maintained at all times.
+For data centres to operate, it requires one of two things: to have been built in a country with a naturally cold climate or to be housed in a temperature-controlled environment that’s maintained at all times.

-Speaking of Google, they’ve been using 50% less energy than the industry average through the use of things such as evaporative cooling solutions, smart temperature and lighting controls, and custom-built servers which aim to use as little energy as possible.
+Speaking of Google, they’ve been using 50% less energy than the industry average through the use of things such as evaporative cooling solutions, smart temperature and lighting controls, and custom-built servers that aim to use as little energy as possible.

 But in countries that require citizen data to be stored close to home on domestic servers, a move to colder climes simply isn’t possible – or legal.

-How can we reduce our data storage footprint?
+How to reduce your data storage footprint

 Decide what needs to go